The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

 Keep up with news and updates from the Milbank Memorial Fund.
-Get the latest from thought leaders, including Christopher F. Koller, president of the Fund.
+And read the latest blogs from our thought leaders, including Fund President Christopher F. Koller.

-We publish The Milbank Quarterly, as well as reports, issues briefs, and case studies on topics important to population health.
+The Fund publishes The Milbank Quarterly, as well as reports, issues briefs, and case studies on topics important to health policy leaders.

 Jacob J. Feldman

 Declines in mortality rates, and even in morbidity rates, are poor indicators of decline in the prevalence of work disability across population groups or over time.
 Recent increases in disability, however, cannot be projected without caution: Medical advances in prevention, treatment, and rehabilitation could be countervailing factors.
 Social factors, such as educational levels and institutional barriers to part-time or sporadic employment, must also be considered.